‘Days Of Our Lives’ Spoilers: Marlena’s Cryptic Letter Leaves Fans Wondering

 — Soap Opera Spy (@SoapOperaSpy) October 8, 2016

 Previous Days of Our Lives spoilers had Marlena making some poor decisions this season.
 One of them was offering herself as bait for Stefano.
-It wasn’t the most practical decision she made on her part, given the history she had with the dangerous villain, and in the end she didn’t benefit from it.
+It wasn’t the most practical decision she made on her part, given the history she had with the dangerous villain, and in the end, she didn’t benefit from it.
 After her troubles this year, she will finally be at peace with John.
 Days of Our Lives viewers will see Marlena and John grow stronger every day since he’s finally back.
 Does this mean the two are headed down the aisle?
 They might be!

-Additional spoilers state that a wedding may be in the works which means other characters from the past will pop in town to see the nuptials go down.
+Additional spoilers state that a wedding may be in the works, which means other characters from the past will pop in town to see the nuptials go down.
 The fact that they would have a wedding makes sense.

 Previous Days of Our Lives spoilers broke the news that the new head writer on the show wanted to bring forth a set of lighter storylines, as fans haven’t reacted that well to the darker lines from the past.
 Many speculated this drastic change was made due to failing ratings for the NBC show, but some fans argued that the poor ratings weren’t because of the storylines but rather due to the changing times of programming.

 Regardless, it looks like Days of Our Lives fans will see a new beginning for Jarlena.
-Their daughter Belle will go to the wedding and it’s suspected that Shawn will be there for a bit, too.
+Their daughter, Belle, will go to the wedding, and it’s suspected that Shawn will be there for a bit, too.
 It’s also said that Sami will join in on the fun too.
-Other characters are expected to drop by but right now everything is very hush hush which might make for a great surprise for longtime fans of the soap.
+Other characters are expected to drop by, but right now, everything is very hush hush, which might make for a great surprise for longtime fans of the soap.

 ‘Days Of Our Lives’ Spoilers (February 8-12, 2016), Marlena Is Not Happy With John’s… https://t.co/qQAAmzBTh5 pic.twitter.com/qVYdZ2j3mZ